Robert Gosselin (R)

 Sign up to receive my newsletter.

-Boundaries: Includes the southern portion of Rochester Hills and a northern portion of Troy with a portion of Auburn Hills.
+Boundaries: Includes the southern portion of Rochester Hills and the northern portion of Troy, with a portion of Auburn Hills.

 First elected: November 2006